"You Are Innocent Until Proven Guilty"

 A knowledgeable Gainesville DUI lawyer with our firm may be able to help you secure a temporary driving permit while we aggressively pursue protection of your license.
 The temporary permit would allow you to drive to and from work, school, your religious affiliation, or the supermarket with no restriction as to time of day, but to no other locations that those specified.

-If you speak with a skilled Gainesville DUI attorney from our firm, you will be greatly improving your chances of getting your penalties lessened or dismissed altogether.
+If you speak with a skilled DUI attorney from our law firm in Gainesville, you will be greatly improving your chances of getting your penalties lessened or dismissed altogether.

 - 20+ years' criminal law experience on your side